nekocode/Items/README.md

 ## Usage

 Firstly, create a new `Item` (It's a bit similar to the `ViewHolder`).
 Override the `onCreateItemView()` method to create the view for this item.
-And override the `onBindItem()` method for binding the corresponding type (the generic type of the class) of data to the item view.
+And override the `onBindData()` method for binding the corresponding type (the generic type of the class) of data to the item view.

 ```java
 public class TextItem extends Item<String> {